ClickHouse/ClickHouse/docs/en/sql-reference/statements/create.md

 ### Description {#create-role-description}

 Role is a set of [privileges](grant.md#grant-privileges).
-A user granted with a role gets all the privileges of this role.
+A user assigned a role gets all the privileges of this role.

-A user can be assigned with multiple roles.
-Users can apply their granted roles in arbitrary combinations by the [SET ROLE](misc.md#set-role-statement) statement.
+A user can be assigned multiple roles.
+Users can apply their assigned roles in arbitrary combinations by the [SET ROLE](misc.md#set-role-statement) statement.
 The final scope of privileges is a combined set of all the privileges of all the applied roles.
 If a user has privileges granted directly to it's user account, they are also combined with the privileges granted by roles.

 User can have default roles which apply at user login.
 To set default roles, use the [SET DEFAULT ROLE](misc.md#set-default-role-statement) statement or the [ALTER USER](alter.md#alter-user-statement) statement.

 To revoke a role, use the [REVOKE](revoke.md) statement.

 To delete role, use the [DROP ROLE](misc.md#drop-role-statement) statement.
-The deleted role is being automatically revoked from all the users and roles to which it was granted.
+The deleted role is being automatically revoked from all the users and roles to which it was assigned.

 ### Examples {#create-role-examples}